Where is wheat grown?

 Canadian wheat goes worldwide

-Today, Canada’s wheat harvest is about 30 million metric tonnes on average, which is about 7 times what Canadians consume6.
-It’s sought after worldwide for its protein, quality and versatility.
-In fact, 20 million tonnes of Canadian wheat was exported in 20217, making its way to nearly every continent.
-Top export countries include the United States, Indonesia, Bangladesh, Peru, Japan, and Italy.8
+Today, Canada’s wheat harvest is about 30 million metric tonnes on average.
+Canadians love our wheat and consume a lot of it.
+But, we still grow about seven times more than what we can consume nationally and so much of it is exported.6 It’s sought after worldwide for its protein, quality and versatility.
+In fact, 20 million tonnes of Canadian wheat was exported in 2021,7 making its way to nearly every continent.
+Top export countries include the United States, Indonesia, Bangladesh, Peru, Japan and Italy.8

 7 Canadian National Millers Association